majisti/interview-challenge-react/README.md

 ## Installation

 You have many options, the easiest being via Docker.
-Otherwise, using your global installation of node will also work ( though we use [yarn][5] as the package manager, you can use npm, but there is no `package-lock.json` file so results might be unpredictable.
+Otherwise, using your global installation of node will also work.
+We use [yarn][5] as the package manager.
+You can use npm, but there is no `package-lock.json` file so results might be unpredictable.

 In both cases, the project will be available at [http://localhost:3000][4].